beepbop-sdk/convex-cache/README.md

 ### Other frameworks for server caching

-`convex-cache` currently offers adapter for Next.js.
+`convex-cache` currently includes adapter for Next.js.
 However, custom adapters can be built for other frameworks / patterns by leveraging code from the `core` folder in `convex-cache` source code.

 ## Setup